Willem die Madoc maecte

 Willem die Madocke maecte (c.
 1200 – c.
-1250; "William-who-made-the-Madoc") is the traditional designation of the author of Van den vos Reynaerde, a Middle Dutch version of the story of Reynard the Fox.
+1250; "William-who-made-Madoc") is the traditional designation of the author of Van den vos Reynaerde, a Middle Dutch version of the story of Reynard the Fox.

 Name of the author

 The name of the author derives from the first line of the poem, where he introduces himself as the same Willem who had previously written a work called Madoc: